Skip to main content

 What is Human-Centered Web Design?

 Promet’s approach to human-centered web design involves a deep level of inquiry that questions assumptions and engages stakeholders in conversations concerning an empathetic focus on optimizing the experience for the user.
-The results can reveal a wide range of new possibilities.
+We do this through our in-depth strategy workshops.

 An overarching emphasis on the needs and expectations of users often sparks a mind shift that reorients the site architecture away from an organization’s internal structure, and instead organizes the site to accommodate specific journeys.
 The following 7 steps are key to the process.